pogjameschamp/expo-todo-app/README.md

 - Swipe to delete a task with visual feedback
 - Persistent storage with AsyncStorage
 - Full-screen modals for adding/editing tasks
-- Date & time stamp on each to-do
 - Responsive, mobile-friendly layout

 ---